ayonli/type-guard/README.md

 ## Extends JavaScript Basic Type Constructors

-Type-Guard adds a set of keywords to the general type constructors like `String`, `Number`, `Boolean`, etc. for type constraints, and all schema-like definitions are plain objects, which can be reused any where, and even *inherited* (with spread syntax).
+Type-Guard adds a set of keywords to the general type constructors like `String`, `Number`, `Boolean`, etc. for type constraints.
+We can group them to form schema-like type definitions, and reuse them anywhere we want.

 ### Core Types